Complete Deck Remodel Guide: Planning, Materials, Costs & Maintenance

 Buildda Tip

-Walk the entire deck with a notepad:
+Walk the entire deck carefully:

 Check for rot in key areas like the ledger board, support posts, or where boards meet the railing.